30+ Things to Do May Half Term 2018

 School holidays may vary so always double check your children's school holiday dates before booking anything.

-Related: Last Minute Breaks for May Half Term
+Related: Bargain Last Minute Family Breaks for May Half Term

 - Heading off to the Cinema?
 Find out what's on at the cinema this May Half Term for Kids.

 - The National Trust properties across the UK will be holding events over Half Term, so check out your local venus for events, including lots of way to tick items off your 50 things to do before you're 11 ¾ list.

 - EXLON - Art Exhibitions London have a brilliant collection of kids activities for May Half Term - many of London's museums and galleries are running imaginative and fun activities for the May Half Term that involve drawing and painting, stories and performances, designing and crafting workshops.
 And better still, most of them are FREE!
 Venues include The Bank of England Museum, British Museum, Geffrye Museum, Horniman Museum, Museum of London, National Gallery and National Portrait Gallery - these museums are all offering a daily programme of activities during the holiday week.